A person working on a laptop at a cluttered desk with books, papers, and a vase of flowers.

 The Great Escape: How One Developer Eluded Debug Week and Found Zen in Denver

-In a daring feat of modern ingenuity, a developer managed what many see as impossible: avoiding Debug Week panic entirely by employing covering testing automation.
+In a daring feat of modern ingenuity, a developer managed what many see as impossible: avoiding Debug Week panic entirely by using covering testing automation.
 Chains were figuratively broken—and literally, there were many high-fives and glazed doughnuts shared.
 Denver’s hotly anticipated tech community definitively celebrated, whispering of the famous ‘Escape from Debug Week’ like a local urban legend.

 A Day in the Life of a Software Bug: From the Shadows of San Fran to the Glam of the Bay